 - I. Credit risk refers to the risk of financial loss to the Company arising from default by the clients or counterparties of financial instruments on the contract obligations.
 The main factor is that counterparties could not repay in full the accounts receivable based on the agreed terms. - II.
-The Company manages their credit risk taking into consideration the entire company's concern.
+The Company manages its credit risk taking into consideration the entire Company's concern.
 For banks and financial institutions, only independently rated parties with a minimum rating of 'A' are accepted.
-According to the Company's credit policy, each local entity in the Company is responsible for managing and analysing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
+According to the Company's credit policy, the Company is responsible for managing and analyzing the credit risk for each of their new clients before standard payment and delivery terms and conditions are offered.
 Internal risk control assesses the credit quality of the customers, taking into account their financial position, past experience and other factors.
 Individual risk limits are set based on internal or external ratings in accordance with limits set by the Board of Directors.
 The utilisation of credit limits is regularly monitored. - III.
-The Company adopts the following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition:

-If the contract payments are past due over 60 days based on the terms, there is a significant increase in credit risk on that instrument since initial recognition.
+The Company adopts the following assumption under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due over 30 days based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.
+The default occurs when the contract payments are past due over certain number of days. - IV.

-- IV.
 The Company classifies customers' accounts receivable in accordance with credit risk on trade.
-The Company applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - V. The Company uses the forecast to adjust historical and timely information to assess the default possibility of accounts receivable.
-As of December 31, 2019 and 2018, the Company's expected loss rate used in not past due accounts receivable is immaterial, and the Company has no past due accounts receivable. - VI.
-The Company did not recognize the immaterial impairment losses when applying the modified approach provided for the years ended December 31, 2019 and 2018.
+The Company applies the modified approach using the provision matrix to estimate expected credit loss. - V. The Company uses the forecast to adjust historical and timely information to assess the default possibility of accounts receivable.
+As of December 31, 2020 and 2019, the Company's expected loss rate used in not past due accounts receivable is immaterial, and the Company has no past due accounts receivable. - VI.
+The Company did not recognize the immaterial impairment losses when applying the modified approach for the years ended December 31, 2020 and 2019.